mzur/webdev/lesson-6/README.md

 ### The Tests

-You could also create a test file with the helper command from above but we do this manually here.
+You could also create a test file with the helper command from above but we do this manually here because we don't put the tests in the `Feature` directory.
 We create an Image model test and implement tests for the API controller.

 You might wonder why we write the tests for the controller before we implement the controller (below).
 This is a practice that can be very helpful during development (and is inspired by [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development)).
 You first write a test for something you want to implement next.
 This test will fail, of course.
 Next, you actually implement this something until the test succeeds.
 Then you update the test to also include more of what you want to implement.
 Then you continue the actual implementations until the test succeeds again etc...
 You don't have to implement the tests completely before you start with the actual implementation but you can do it back-and-forth as described above.
 Here, we define the complete tests, first, because it is easier to read.